NancyBankson/Lab9.3_Lists_Keys_and_Conditionals/README.md

 2. What considerations did you make when implementing the filtering functionality?

-I could not figure out how to use an event listener on both filters, so I changed the TaskFilterProps to have separate functions for each filter.
-I was able to update the tasks once using the filter.
+I had a lot of difficulty getting the filters to work.
+I had to create in line functions based on Javon's filter.tsx.
+I tried writing a function, but it caused an infinite loop.
+Both filters do not work together.

 3. How did you handle state updates for task status changes?

-I tried to set the onStatusChange function, but it isn't working.
+I used the id I added to the paragraph element to target the task for change.

 4. What challenges did you face when implementing conditional rendering?